Can Employers Reimburse Employees for Health Insurance? Answers and Plan Options

 Let’s face it: Health insurance is expensive.
 The average employer health insurance premium contribution—per employee—is nearly $6,000 (single) and nearly $15,000 (family) annually.

 It’s natural to weigh your options, but skipping the benefit altogether?
 Nearly 90% of employees value health insurance.
-And with 72% of private industry workers having access to medical benefits, you could stand out—and not in a good way.
+And with 87% of full-time private industry workers having access to medical benefits, you could stand out—and not in a good way.

 If you don’t want to foot the high bill for traditional health insurance premiums or miss out on talent, you might opt for an alternative … like reimbursements.
 Can employers reimburse employees for health insurance?